MFR6340/theenglishextension.org/open-world-1/unit-3: Healthy Living.md

 <img src="https://imgur.com/F5RchNv.png" width="25%" />

 This book provides the history of hamburgers and other favorite foods including pizza, french fries, ice cream and peanut butter.
 Illustrations are fun mid-century drawings that add whimsy to the text.
 Read one chapter or read it all.
-(Lexile 1110L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>
+(No lexile measure available  ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Chew-on-This-Dr-Charles-Wilson/9780618593941?ref=grid-view&qid=1674908155890&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002859046" rel="nofollow">Buy on Orell Füssli</a>